Certainty Defined

 Scholarly Critique -2

-The following construct (formal proof) simultaneous delineates "certainty" and proves the necessity for belief in the foundational premise central to all definitions of Deity/God.
-Hence, for all possible sakes and purposes, it constitutes a logical proof for Deity/God.
+The following construct simultaneous delineates "certainty" and proves the necessity for belief in the foundational premise central to all definitions of Deity.
+Hence, for all possible sakes and purposes, it constitutes a logical proof for the existence of Ultimacy.

 Unrestricted knowing is the bridge between the potential to know and total knowledge.
 Human knowing is temporally limited.
 This constraint causes both the 'potential to know' and 'total knowledge' to exceed our capability to know.

-Order within the unknowable (the all inclusive definition of self) necessitates admission of an Ordered Unknowable (the only potential from which the self can be known to arise) thereby validating the fundamental difference by which Deity/God is universally defined.
+Order within the unknowable -- the sole means by which the self defines its difference -- necessitates admission of an Ordered Unknowable (the only potential from which all difference can be known to arise for the self) thereby validating the fundamental distinction by which Deity is universally defined.

-As common sense would have it, it is this idea of an 'ordered unknowable' that is universally associated with Deity/God -- and rightly so -- for Deity/God must admit of order in order to be known to us.
-At the same time, His capability to manifest order must forever remain 'unknowable' for us, or else we could not make differentiation between ourselves and Him.
+As common sense would have it, it is this idea of an 'ordered unknowable' that is universally associated with Deity -- and rightly so -- for Deity must admit of order in order to be known to us.
+At the same time, Its capability to manifest order must forever remain 'unknowable' for us, or else we could not make differentiation between ourselves and It.
 The only idea capable of filling this bill is that of an 'ordered unknowable.'

 The following diagram provides a pictorial representation of the inter-relatedness of some the more important ideas that we entertain.
 It also shows how they necessarily conform to the structure which this proof illuminates -- a structure that imposes itself upon everything about which we think.